 Blue Penguin Viewing

-The Royal Albatross Centre operates evening Little Blue Penguin viewing tours from its Taiaroa head facility using a modern, purpose built viewing platform and interactive walkway.
-Our tours take place at dusk and your guide will provide you with detailed information about the Little Blue penguin and other Otago Peninsula wildlife that you may encounter.
+The Royal Albatross Centre operates Little Blue Penguin viewing tours every evening from its Taiaroa Head facility using a modern, purpose built viewing platform and interactive walkway.
+Our tours take place at dusk and your guide will provide you with detailed information about the Little Blue Penguin and other Otago Peninsula wildlife that you may encounter.

-Money raised from the tours is reinvested in to the Blue Penguin Pukekura Trust who are tasked with the preservation and protection of Pilots Beach and the Blue Penguin colony.
-Projects include planting native trees, installing nest boxes and predator control.
+Money raised from the tours is reinvested in to the wildlife reserve to assist with the preservation and protection of Pilots Beach and its Little Blue Penguin colony.
+Conservation projects include the planting of native trees, installing penguin nest boxes and predator control.

-We do not allow close flash photography of penguins as this alarms them, we do however provide lighting and modern digital cameras are capable of taking great photographs under these conditions.
+We do not allow flash photography on our tours as this can cause disturbance on the wildlife, we do however provide lighting for the viewing of blue penguins and modern digital cameras are capable of taking great photographs under these conditions.
 Please help us to be respectful of the welfare of the wildlife.
+Our viewing platform hold 100 visitors.

-All tour options are an outdoor activity in a land where maritime weather prevails, the weather can change very quickly on the Otago peninsula year round.
+All tour options are an outdoor activity in a land where maritime weather prevails, the weather can change very quickly on the Otago Peninsula year round.
 Always take warm and waterproof clothes and solid footwear is required.
-Jackets can be provided upon request.
+Jackets can be provided upon request, but we request you bring your own.